seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/README.md

 # [Article subcategories and divisions](#Article-subcategories-and-divisions)

-Listing as of 2023, Saturday, June 17th at 08:51 pm PST
+Listing as of 2023, Sunday, June 18th at xx:xx pm PST

 ## [Advertising and monetization](#Advertising-and-monetization)